 With the rise of technologies such as virtualization and the cloud, roles within the IT sphere are changing.
 Here are several that we think could decline as companies look to automate and streamline more of their IT processes.

 We also take a look at how some of these roles are going to evolve — and the skills you might need to keep up with the changes.
-(Spoiler alert: Getting up to speed on DevOps will be huge!)
+(Spoiler alert: Completing an introduction to aws devops training course will be huge!)

 1. Systems Administrator

 System administrators, commonly known as sysadmins, are primarily responsible for the configuration, operation, and maintenance of computer systems.
 Sysadmins have long been a staple of server rooms, but as IT shifts from physical hardware to the cloud, the demand for people to configure and maintain servers has declined.

 As a result, sysadmins need to be mindful that their job description could be changing.
 Installing a bare metal server in a data center now might not be one of their responsibilities.
 Many tasks they previously performed are handled today using cloud technology and services.

 If you're a sysadmin, you definitely need to get up to speed with virtualization and the cloud and devops training, as well as consider adopting a DevOps approach.
 And if you were to switch to a DevOps engineer/architect track, you should be able to back up data and applications in virtual environments and develop application development pipelines for code deployment for cloud resources.

 Also known as computer network architects, network engineers work with routers and switches, creating fast and reliable networks for organizations, which include LANs (local area networks) and wide area networks (WANs).